 Grassroots at the Monster Factory

 His matches weren’t just against the premier men on the independent scene.
 They were against premier women as well.
 In fact, one of the smoothest matches he was a part of was against current NXT women’s championship contender Mia Yim.
 Not only can he deliver punishment, but he can take it as well.
 In that match with Yim, he took a Canadian Destroyer from the second turnbuckle and came up unscathed.
-It was shortly after this match that the rumors began to circulate about Riddle’s time on the independent scene coming to an end.
+It was shortly after this match that the rumors began to circulate.
+Was Riddle’s time on the independent scene coming to an end?
 It appeared that the WWE had come calling.

 Where he was and Where he is going

-Matt Riddle has had stellar matches against his contemporaries such as Roderick Strong and Keith Lee while turning heads, including those of management.
+Matt Riddle has had stellar matches against his contemporaries such as Roderick Strong and Keith Lee while turning heads, including management.
 Today, a world championship reign doesn’t seem too far out of reach.
 He continues to find his place on the WWE NXT brand.
-Riddle is now utilizing social media to get his name discussed as a threat to beat anyone past or present.
+Riddle now utilizes social media to get his name discussed as a threat to beat anyone past or present.
 If his online confrontations with the likes of Chris Jericho, Lance Storm, Booker T, and Goldberg are any indication, then Matt Riddle is just as committed to building his profile online as well as in the ring.